 A thin-lipped smirk sits under his weasely moustache and then broadens into a real smile.
 A tormenters smile.
 A top-dog smile.
 “You know what we should do?
 Head over and see Brenda’s show.
 It’ll be like old times.
 What do you say?”

-“You’re not still mad about her fingering you for rape?
+“You’re not still mad about the rape thing?
 Come on, years ago.
 Forgive and forget.
 You had an alibi.
-They got the right guy.
 No harm, no foul.
 Come on, it’ll be good.
 She’ll be naked.”
 This last bit he says in a sing-song style.

-My face is clamped between Brenda’s formidable silicon-enhanced breasts.
+My face is clamped between Brenda’s formidable silicon breasts.
 I tried to steer Burnell to a table at the back of the bar, but he insisted on sitting at the rail.
 As she releases her meaty hold, I stifle a sneeze and she pouts at me, offering a hip.
 Not wanting to be rude, I stuff a five in her g-string.
-She bends over grazes my lips with hers and then continues her tired walk around the edge of the stage to “Bad Case of Lovin’ You.”
+She bends over grazes my lips with hers and then continues her tired walk around the edge of the stage to ‘Bad Case of Lovin’ You.’

-Burnell seems to know everyone in the club, but he hasn’t left my side.
+Burnell seems to know everyone in the bar, but he hasn’t left my side.
 So I drink up and the rounds keep coming.
-No sooner do I finish a beer than another appears.
+No sooner do I finish a bottle than another appears.

 Brenda’s floor-show is not as Burnell advertised and I feel embarrassed for her and for myself.
 Except for us assholes at the rail, no one pays much attention until she’s starkers.
 Then the crowd, like primitives around a fire, is hooting and banging glasses and bottles on tables, shouting, “Shower, shower, shower.”
 I join in out of a perverse sense of loyalty to her, wondering how pathetic I can feel before I find the courage to bugger off.